I beg to move,

 Just last Saturday morning, I had the privilege of helping out in Tesco with the food bank team, who handed out lists to people to let them know what many people will need over the Christmas period.
 I was not surprised by the level of giving, as I know the compassion of the people in my constituency is hard to equal—as indeed is that of many others.
 I was encouraged by the inherent goodness of the women who rushed around with their children tagging along behind them and still took the time to grab handfuls of items for the food bank.
 They asked what items the team wanted and put them in their trolleys.
 There were also men who put items in their trolleys and gave financial contributions.
 I was also most encouraged by the number of young people who did their best to help out.
 Children said, “Mum, we need to help—what can we do?”

-It is wonderful that the community steps in, and I cannot speak highly enough of the food bank, the Trussell Trust and, in my area, the Thriving Life church, which has a wonderful compassion centre designed to help others out.
+It is wonderful that the community steps in, and I cannot speak highly enough of the food bank, the Trussell Trust and, in my area, the Thriving Life church, which was behind that initiative, and which has a wonderful compassion centre designed to help others out.
 The churches across the whole of my constituency, and in Ards in particular, came together to stand in the breach in the truest and best ecumenical sense.
-We in this place have an obligation to assess the need and meet it as well.
+We in this place as well have an obligation to assess the need and meet it.

 Through the food bank, I have had the ability to give vouchers to people I am helping who have had their benefits stopped.
 We know clearly what the issues are, and I am reliably informed that the advice centre in Newtownards is one of the first stops for a great many people whenever they are looking for vouchers to help them because they have literally no money.
 With the recent tax credits palaver, I have even had staff members —I am blessed with good staff—put their own money on to electricity cards to see people through the weekend.
 That is my staff, other staff, churches—good people coming together to do their best.
 However, that should not have to happen.
 We have a responsibility to ensure that help is at hand for those whose benefits are called into question instead of them being left with nothing to feed their children with.
 Our churches and people come together in the very best sense.